aosolorzano/spring-aws-lambda-with-graalvm-and-sam/README.md

 * **Author**: [Andres Solorzano](https://www.linkedin.com/in/aosolorzano/).
 * **Level**: 200 - Intermediate.
-* **Technologies**: GraalVM Java 21, Spring Boot 3, Spring Cloud 4, Spring Native, Spring Modulith, Docker, Testcontainers, LocalStack, Amazon DynamoDB, AWS Lambda, and AWS SAM.
+* **Technologies**: GraalVM with Java 21, Spring Boot 3, Spring Cloud 4, Spring Native, Spring Modulith, Docker, Testcontainers, LocalStack, Amazon DynamoDB, AWS Lambda, and AWS SAM.

 ![](utils/images/solutions_architecture.png)

+---
 ### Description.
 This project uses Spring Cloud Functions to create an AWS Lambda Function that returns basic Devices data from a DynamoDB table.

+---
 ### Prerequisites.
 - Git.
 - AWS SAM CLI (version 1.112.+).
 - GraalVM with OpenJDK (version 21.+).
 You can use SDKMAN.
 - Docker Engine with the Compose Plugin (version 24.0.+).

+---
 ### Project Structure.
 The project is divided into the following files/directories:

 - **functions**: Directory used back-end functions.
 - **utils**: Directory used for project documentation and script files.

+---
 ### Internal project folders.
 The internal project documentation is divided into the following directories:

-- **functions/city-data-function**: Contains a Lambda function that returns basic data from a DynamoDB table.
+- **functions/cityResponse-data-function**: Contains a Lambda function that returns basic data from a DynamoDB table.

+---
 ### GraalVM Tracing Agent.
 The Tracing Agent monitors our application’s behavior to see what classes, methods, and resources are being accessed dynamically.
 Then, it outputs configuration files that describe this dynamic behavior.